 - 2. Enabling Manual Record

 - 1) Select Record on the left bar.

-- 2) Click the status button before camera number to change \square to \square .
+- 2) Click the status button before camera number to change to 2.

 - 3. Disable manual record.

-- Click the status button to change OII to OIII .

 Note: Green icon means that the channel is configured the record schedule.
 After rebooting, all the manual records enabled will be canceled.